TRACE: Transformer-based Risk Assessment for Clinical Evaluation: Experimental Evaluation

-Table \ref{tab:results_melanoma} represents the results from five runs on the melanoma dataset, each with different random splits, that are consistent across all methods, utilizing a stratified k-fold cross validation.
-Our model outperforms the baselines in terms of Specificity and Balanced Accuracy (BA) metrics, and achieves the second-best results in Accuracy and F1-Score with smaller standard deviations and significantly fewer trainable parameters compared to FT-Transformer.
-Table \ref{tab:results_brfss22} represents the results on the BRFSS22 dataset, which introduces a more challenging task due to its highly imbalanced class distribution.
-In such scenarios, higher accuracy alone may not reflect higher generalization, thus metrics like accuracy and specificity can be misleading, as observed with both ML algorithms.
+Regarding the BRFSS22 dataset, it introduces a more challenging task due to its highly imbalanced class distribution.
+In such scenarios, higher Accuracy alone may not reflect higher generalization, thus metrics like Accuracy and Specificity can be misleading, as observed with both ML algorithms.
 Instead, F1-Score and BA metrics offer a more representative overall assessment of the model's performance.
 Our proposed model significantly outperforms the baselines regarding the F1-Score and achieves the second-best BA, just behind the proposed nnMLP.
 These results demonstrate that our method provides robust and balanced performance across all scenarios.
+Notably, nnMLP achieves the best performance in terms of Balanced Accuracy, while requiring significantly fewer trainable parameters than any other baseline.